-Manufacturer & Exporter of a wide range of products which include Enamel And Glaze Frits such as Enamel Frits, Bonding Frits, Transparent Glaze Frits, Opaque Glaze Frits, Aluminum Enamel Frits, Raw Glaze Frits and many more items.
+Leading Manufacturer and Exporter from Kolkata, our product range includes Enamel And Glaze Frits such as Enamel Frits, Transparent Glaze Frits, Opaque Glaze Frits, Aluminum Enamel Frits, Raw Glaze Frits and Glaze Frits.

 Enamel coatings on steel or aluminum give a glassy coating on metal, which is very easy to clean.
 This makes enameled steel, cast iron or aluminum ideal for cooking and eating utensils, and pressure cookers.
 The attractiveness and durability of the enamel surface also makes it suitable for outer walls of buildings (curtain walls) as they never require repainting or re-plastering.
 A double curtain wall, with a styro-foam insulation between the layers can reduce building air-conditioning costs by as much as 40%